-Upon completion of the Graphic Design major program of study, students will be able to
+Upon completion of the major program of study in Arts Management, students will be able to

-1. demonstrate their own personal aesthetic

-- 2. explain the influences of media in society - 3. recognize context and legacy of visual media objects
+- 1. demonstrate their own personal aesthetic - 2. explain the influences of media in society - 3. recognize context and legacy of visual media objects

 Goal 5: Effective Verbal Communication Skills